-- (1) "Senior" means a loan primarily secured by a first priority lien on commercial real property and related personal personal property and also includes, when applicable, any companion subordinate - (2) Cash coupon does not include origination or exit fees.
+- (1) "Senior" means a loan primarily secured by a first priority lien on commercial real property and related personal property and also includes, when applicable, any companion subordinate - (2) Cash coupon does not include origination or exit fees.
 Weighted average cash coupon excludes fixed rate - (3) Yield includes net origination fees and exit fees, but does not include future fundings, and is expressed as a monthly equivalent.
-Weighted average yield excludes fixed rate - loans.

-(4) Initial LTV is calculated as the initial loan amount (plus any financing that is pari passu with or senior to such loan) divided by the as is appraised value (as determined in conformance with the Uniform Standards of Professional Appraisal Practice, - or USPAP) as of the date of the loan was originated set forth in the original appraisal.
+Weighted average yield excludes fixed rate - Initial LTV is calculated as the initial loan amount (plus any financing that is parj passu with or senior to such loan) divided by the as is appraised value (as determined in conformance with the Uniform Standards of Professional Appraisal Practice, (4) - or USPAP) as of the date of the loan was originated set forth in the original appraisal.

-(5) Stabilized LTV is calculated as the fully funded loan amount (plus any financing that is pair passu with or senior to such loan), including all contractually provided for future fundings, divided by the as stabilized value (as determined in conformance with USPAP) set forth in the original appraisal.
+Stabilized LTV is calculated as the fully funded loan amount (plus any financing that is pari passu with or senior to such loan), including all contractually provided for future fundings, divided by the as stabilized value (as determined in conformance with USPAP) set forth in the original appraisal.
 As stabilized value may be based on certain assumptions, such as future construction completion, projected re-tenanting, payment of tenant improvement or leasing commissions allowances or free or abated rent periods, or increased tenant occupancies.

-As of June 30, 2018, our borrowings consisted of repurchase agreements collateralized by our pledge of loans held-for-investment, AFS and HTM securities (CMBS) and certain cash balances, securitized debt obligations issued by a CLO and collateralized by a pool of loans held-for-investment and long-term unsecured convertible senior notes.
+As of June 30, 2019, our borrowings consisted of repurchase agreements collateralized by loans held-for-investment, AFS and HTM securities (CMBS) and certain cash balances, asset-specific financings collateralized by loans held-for-investment, a revolving credit facility collateralized by a borrowing base of loans held-for-investment, securitized debt obligations issued by CLOs and collateralized by pools of loans held-for-investment and long-term unsecured convertible senior notes.

-As of June 30, 2018, we had outstanding \$1.0 billion of repurchase agreements, and the term to maturity ranged fromfrom 39 days to approximately 2 years Repurchase agreements had a weighted average borrowing rate of 4.36% and weighted average remaining maturities of 1.4 years as of June 30, 2018.
+As of June 30, 2019, we had outstanding \$1.3 billion of repurchase agreements, and the term to maturity rangedfrom 39 days to approximately three years Repurchase agreements had a weighted average borrowing rate of 4.59% and weighted average remaining maturities of 1.5 years as of June 30, 2019.

-As of June 30, 2018, we had outstanding \$652.1 million of securitized debt obligations with a weighted average borrowing rate of 3.20% and weighted average remaining maturities of 2.2 years.
+As of June 30, 2019, we had outstanding \$1.1 billion of securitized debt obligations with a weighted average borrowing rate of 3.98% and weighted average remaining maturities of 1.7 years.